Tommy Emmanuel's "Day Tripper"

 (See video 3:52)

 Even if the four patterns themselves are easy individually, addressing these two full bars is likely to feel like a big step and it's recommended to slow right down and not try to see the big picture too soon.
-I've added examples to help with this in the coaching sheets appendix to the presentation, "Discover Taplature", sent free to all subscribers.
+I've added examples to help with this in the coaching sheets appendix to my Crash Course in Taplature, free to download for subscribers.

 These free coaching sheets break things down and let you